 In accordance with Chapter 236 of the Wisconsin Statutes, the subdivision regulatory powers of counties are confined to unincorporated areas.
-City and village subdivision control ordinances may be applied to extraterritorial areas, as well as to their incorporated areas.
-Counties have approval authority in the unincorporated areas and objecting authority in the incorporated areas.
-It is possible for both a county and a town to have concurrent jurisdiction over land divisions in unincorporated areas, or for a city or village to have concurrent jurisdiction with a town and county in the city and village extraterritorial plat approval areas.
-In the case of overlapping jurisdiction, the most restrictive requirements apply.
+City and village subdivision control ordinances may be applied to extraterritorial areas, as well as to their incorporated areas.26 Counties have approval authority in the unincorporated areas and objecting authority in the incorporated areas.
+It is possible for both a county and a town to have concurrent jurisdiction over land divisions in unincorporated areas, or for a city or village to have concurrent jurisdiction, the most restrictive requirements apply.
 Each community within the Pewaukee River watershed has adopted its own subdivision ordinance.
 The subdivision control ordinances adopted and administered by Waukesha County apply only to the unincorporated statutory shoreland areas of the County.
 Further, the Waukesha County Storm Water Management and Erosion Control Ordinance also contains certain cross-compliance provisions that directly affect the subdivision plat review and approval process in all unincorporated areas.

-Construction Site Erosion Control and Stormwater Management Ordinances
+Construction Site Erosion Control and Stormwater Management Ordinances27

 Stormwater management and erosion control ordinances help minimize water pollution, flooding, and other negative impacts of urbanization on downstream water resources (lakes, streams, wetlands, and groundwater) and property owners, both during and after construction activities.
-These ordinances are an important tool for accomplishing watershed protection goals because they apply to the whole watershed, not just a certain distance from the water resource.
+These ordinances are an important tool for accomplishing watershed protection goals because they apply to the entire watershed, not only a certain distance from the water resource.